51st District Court Judge Richard D. Kuhn, Jr. in Waterford Township

 - Operating While Intoxicated or Driving Under the Influence 1st and 2nd Offense

 Examples of felony cases for which a preliminary exam may be scheduled:

 Successfully and Regularly Appearing Before Judge Kuhn in the 51st District Court

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear before Judge Kuhn.
 We have a mutually respectful relationship and he and his staff know that we are very serious about the defense of our clients on felony and misdemeanor charges.
 Judge Kuhn appreciates the preparation and professionalism exhibited by our attorneys.
 The local and state prosecutors know that when we enter our appearance on behalf of a criminal defendant in Waterford, they are in for a fight.
-If you have a case before Judge Kuhn, call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or fill out a Request for Assistance Form online and we will contact you promptly.
+If you have a case before Judge Kuhn, call LEWIS & DICKSTEIN, P.L.L.C. and we will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.